 So, if you think you don’t have time to meditate, think again.
 Anyone can allocate time to meditate anytime and anywhere.
 So, find the time and stick to your meditation habit.

 1. Meditation Allows Us To Gain Better Outlook and Insights

 Is it bad?
 Well, it’s not.
 In fact, it is useful in many ways.
-However, when negative thoughts come in, the brain treat them similarly as the good thoughts.
+However, when negative thoughts come in, the brain treats them similarly as the good thoughts.
 In most cases, the brain tends to focus more on negative thoughts, which can lead to anxiety and depression.

 Now, this might seem ridiculous for someone new to mindfulness meditation.
 It’s not.
 It takes practice and with just a few minutes daily of doing nothing and sitting still, anyone can achieve it.
-Since you’re not associating the thoughts with emotion especially negative emotion, you’ll be able to receive insights on what to do about it.
+Since you’re not associating the thoughts with any emotion especially negative emotions, you’ll be able to receive insights on what to do about it.

 Ever notice when a friend comes to you for help?
-Regardless of what is your friend’s problem, you’ll be able to share some insights, which might solve and help your friend even if you don’t have any idea about it.
+Regardless of what your friend’s problem, you’ll be able to share some insights, which might solve and help your friend even if you don’t have any idea about it.
 This is because you’re in the observer mode.
-Mindfulness meditation accomplishes the same thing although it requires regular practice.
+Mindfulness meditation accomplishes the same thing but it requires regular practice.